Do You Need a Leader or a Manager?Sep 07, 2020

 “There are many leaders in this world but few will ever feel the joy of true, virtuous followership.” --Roxanne Brown

 The answer, not surprisingly, is you need both to grow Joy at Work.
+There is a relationship between leadership and management that is important here.
 A great manager can create a high-performing team that gets more efficient with every turn of the management screw.
-But the business annals are rife with well-managed companies that flamed out because of lack of leadership.
+But the business annals are rife with well-managed companies that flamed out because of a lack of leadership.
 A great leader can avert disaster and lead the team to safety, but without a strong managerial system, the group will lurch from crisis to crisis.
 Great organizations need effective managers and inspired leaders to grow Joy at Work.